Congressional committees investigating the Iran–Contra affair: Process

-The Committees were constituted in January 1987, and agreed on a deadline for the investigation of August 7, when Congress was due to adjourn, with several more months to prepare the final report.
-According to a participant in the meetings, the Senate committee decided early on not to pursue the President, not only because he was too old and lacked the mental ability to fully understand what happened, and had too little time left in office, but because the Senators "honestly thought that the country didn't need another Watergate.
+The committees were constituted in January 1987, and agreed on a deadline for the investigation of August 7, when Congress was due to adjourn, with several more months to prepare the final report.
+According to a participant in the meetings, the Senate committee decided early on not to pursue President Ronald Reagan, not only because he was too old and lacked the mental ability to fully understand what happened, and had too little time left in office, but because the senators "honestly thought that the country didn't need another Watergate.
 They were urgently hoping to avoid a crisis."

 The hearings ran from 5 May 1987 to 6 August 1987.
 During the hearings Rep. Henry Hyde defended Oliver North and John Poindexter lying to Congress.

 Two protesters entered the proceedings protesting alleged US involvement in funding drug running in Nicaragua.
 These two were expelled before being handed harsh punishments of a year or more.

-During Congress' initial hearings in late 1986, before the committees were constituted, North assisted in preparation of a misleading chronology of the Iran-Contra affair.
+During Congress' initial hearings in late 1986, before the committees were constituted, North assisted in preparation of a misleading chronology of the Iran–Contra affair.
 Another member of the NSC presented the chronology to Congress.
 A jury convicted North of aiding and abetting obstruction of Congress.
 The Court of Appeals for the D.C.
 Circuit held that he could be convicted for obstructing an investigation that had not formally begun, but reversed his conviction because his testimony before the committees had been used against him in violation of use immunity.